NgModules help organize an application into cohesive blocks of functionality.

-Angular does not like modules with circular references so don't let Module 'A' import Module 'B' which imports Module 'A'.
+Angular doesn't like modules with circular references, so don't let Module 'A' import Module 'B', which imports Module 'A'.

 What should I export?

-Export declarable classes that components in other modules should be able to reference in their templates.
+Export declarable classes that components in other modules are able to reference in their templates.
 These are your public classes.
 If you don't export a class, it stays private, visible only to other component declared in this module.

-You can export any declarable class — components, directives, and pipes — whether it is declared in this module or in an imported module.
+You can export any declarable class—components, directives, and pipes—whether it's declared in this module or in an imported module.

 What should I not export?

-Non-declarable objects such as services, functions, configurations, entity models, etc.
+- Non-declarable objects such as services, functions, configurations, and entity models.

-Components that are only loaded dynamically by the router or by bootstrapping.
+- Components that are only loaded dynamically by the router or by bootstrapping.
 Such entry components can never be selected in another component's template.
-There's no harm in exporting them but no benefit either.
+While there's no harm in exporting them, there's also no benefit.

 HttpModulebecause it doesn't export anything.
 It's only purpose is to add http service providers to the application as a whole.